-Fire-1: UC San Diego shall pay its proportionate share of the cost of mitigating the environmental impacts associated with the construction and operation of a new UC San Diego-area fire station.
-UC San Diego's proportionate share of funding would be determined by the percentage of new population generated by the project compared to the additional population in the community (as defined by the 2011 and 2017 Citygate studies) that could be served within five minutes by a new fire station.
+In the event the on-campus fire station is not approved, UC San Diego shall pay is proportionate share for the cost of mitigation of the environmental impacts associated with the construction and operation of a new fire station in the UC San Diego/University City area to the City of San Diego.
+UC San Diego's proportionate share of funding would be determined by the percentage of new population generated by the project compared to the additional population in the community (as defined by the 2011 Citygate study) that could be served within five minutes by a new fire station.
 UC San Diego may meet its proportional share contribution obligation by contributing either land or money or some combination thereof.
-Implementation of mitigation measure Fire-1 would reduce the project related contribution to the potential cumulative impact to below a level of significance.
-No additional mitigation would be required.

-- B) UC San Diego provides its own police service for the UC San Diego campus as well as other UC San Diego properties.
+B) UC San Diego provides its own police service for the UC San Diego campus as well as other UC San Diego properties.
 Pursuant to California Education Code Section 67381, the UC San Diego Police Department and the San Diego Police Department (SDPD) have adopted and signed a written agreement that clarifies and affixes operational responsibilities for the investigation of violent and non-violent crimes occurring on UC San Diego property.
 Pursuant to the agreement, UC San Diego Police Department is the primary reporting and investigating law enforcement agency for nearly all crimes occurring on campus and over all UC San Diego-administered properties up to 1-mile from campus.
 Both UC San Diego Police Department and SDPD provide mutual aid assistance as appropriate, when requested (UC San Diego 2015a).
 As a result, the SDPD rarely responds to on campus calls for police services.
 The campus' low demand for SDPD police services reduces the need for new off campus police facilities or expansions of existing facilities.
 Further, the proposed project is not expected to generate the need for new on campus police facilities or expansions of existing facilities.
-Therefore, the physical impacts of providing police protection to the proposed project would be less than significant. - C) The demand for K-12 public education facilities generated by the UC San Diego on campus population is associated primarily with married students, faculty, and staff households.
+Therefore, the physical impacts of providing police protection to the proposed project would be less than significant.

+- C) The demand for K-12 public education facilities generated by the UC San Diego on campus population is associated primarily with married students, faculty, and staff households.
 Implementation of the proposed project would not result in a need to build new school facilities.
-Therefore, no physical adverse effect with respect to the provision of adequate school facilities would occur with implementation of the proposed project.

-- D) To the west of surface parking lot P503, a portion of the project site is designated for Park land uses in the 2004 LRDP.
+Therefore, no physical adverse effect with respect to the provision of adequate school facilities would occur with implementation of the proposed project. - D) To the west of surface parking lot P503, a portion of the project site is designated for Park land uses in the 2004 LRDP.
 However, as discussed below under the Recreation discussion, this area does not provide recreational amenities (e.g., athletic fields, hiking trails, etc.) and no impacts to on campus or off campus recreational facilities, including parks, would be anticipated as a result of the proposed project. - E, F) No other impacts to schools, libraries, parks, or other public facilities are expected.